-The key thing to keep in mind is that client retention is extremely important in order to make sure you hold onto your clients on a computer service agreement for the duration.
+The key thing to remember is that client retention is extremely important to ensure you hold onto your clients on computer service agreements for the duration.

 Always try to go above and beyond.
 Managing expectations is just the price of entry, but client retention is really about exceeding expectations.
 You’re constantly wowing them, constantly delighting them by showing you’re really on their side.
 You’re looking out for their best interests all of the time.
 You’re continually figuring out ways for them to get more out of their IT systems.

 You’re driving additional sources of revenue.
-You’re helping them to grow without having to take on additional overhead, allowing clients to expand their products, services, and geographic regions, all by leveraging IT a lot more strategically.
+You’re helping them grow without having to take on additional overhead, allowing clients to expand their products, services, and geographic regions by leveraging IT a lot more strategically.

 If you’re just thinking break/fix and you are operating more like a systems engineer, you’re missing the point.
-Think like a CIO and look at all the different business challenges and problems that your clients face.
+Think like a CIO and look at all your clients' different business challenges and problems.
 Figure out ways to apply IT to all of that.

 To drive greater client retention on computer service agreements, constantly survey and constantly follow up to make sure you’re continuously meeting their needs.
 Focus on the lifetime client value, which is really what builds the value of your business.

 A lot of people who write a business plan have an exit strategy section.
-However, in order to have an exit strategy you can monetize and use to make your business valuable, you need to have a list of clients you see on a regular basis.
-Recurring service revenue, in the form of well-thought-out computer service agreements, builds a tremendous amount of equity value in your business.
+However, to have an exit strategy you can monetize and use to make your business valuable, you need to have a list of clients you see regularly.
+Recurring service revenue, in the form of well-thought-out service agreements, builds a tremendous amount of equity value in your business.